Skip to main content Skip to footer

 During and after treatment, the dental hygienist, dental therapist or oral health educator should provide feedback about the patient’s response to treatment, including compliance with oral hygiene behaviour change interventions and changes in levels of inflammation and probing pocket depths as appropriate to their role.
 Comprehensive record keeping and discussions with other dental team members, where appropriate, will facilitate this (see Record keeping).

-Local anaesthesia may be beneficial for some patients during non-surgical periodontal therapy and dentists, dental hygienists and dental therapists are allowed, under the scope of practice, to administer it during treatment.
-However, local anaesthetic is a prescription-only medicine and as a result must be prescribed by a doctor or dentist before administration.
+Local anaesthesia may be beneficial for some patients during non-surgical periodontal therapy and dentists, dental hygienists and dental therapists are allowed, under their scope of practice, to administer it during treatment.
+As local anaesthetic is a prescription-only medicine, it must be prescribed by a doctor or dentist, or administered by a dental hygienist or dental therapist trained under exemptions to the Human Medicines Regulations (Schedule 17)*.

 If a patient is referred to a dental hygienist or dental therapist who is not working under direct access: